German reunification: Naming

-The term "German reunification" was given to the process of the German Democratic Republic joining the Federal Republic of Germany with full German sovereignty from the four Allied-occupied countries to distinguish it from the process of unification of most of the German states to create the German Empire which was led by the Kingdom of Prussia and took place from 18 August 1866 to 18 January 1871, 3 October 1990 was the day when Germany again became a single nation-state.
-However, for political and diplomatic reasons, West German politicians carefully avoided the term "reunification" during the runup to what Germans frequently refer to as "die Wende" (roughly: "the turning point").
+The term "German reunification" was given to the process of the German Democratic Republic joining the Federal Republic of Germany with full German sovereignty from the four Allied-occupied countries to distinguish it from the process of unification of most of the German states into the German Empire (German Reich) led by the Kingdom of Prussia that took place from 18 August 1866 to 18 January 1871, 3 October 1990 was the day when Germany again became a single nation-state.
+However, for political and diplomatic reasons, West German politicians carefully avoided the term "reunification" during the runup to what Germans frequently refer to as Die Wende (roughly: "the turning point").
 The 1990 treaty defines the official term as Deutsche Einheit ("German unity"); this is commonly used in Germany.

 After 1990, the term die Wende became more common.
 The term generally refers to the events (mostly in Eastern Europe) that led up to the actual reunification, and loosely translates to "the turning point".
-Anti-communist activists from Eastern Germany rejected the term Wende as it had been introduced by the Socialist Unity Party of Germany's Secretary General Egon Krenz.
+Anti-communist activists from Eastern Germany rejected the term Wende as it had been introduced by the SED Secretary General Egon Krenz.

+Some people have stated that the reunification can be classified as an annexation of the GDR by the FRG.
+Scholar Ned Richardson-Little from the University of Erfurt noted that the terminology of an annexation can be interpreted from backgrounds across the political spectrum.
+In 2015, a Russian proposal was made that classified it as an annexation.
+Mikhail Gorbachev named it 'nonsense'.
+In 2010, Matthias Platzeck referred to the reunification as an 'anschluss'.